aykha18/HikmaFlow/README.md

 ## 📄 **License**

-NeuraCRM is proprietary software.
+HikmaFlow is proprietary software.
 All rights reserved.

 ---